XPUI-Framework/xpui-backends/screenshot/README.md

-the workflows in the repositories that hold goldens upload that directory on failure. [`xpui-embedded-graphics`](../embedded_graphics/) uses it for its seven images, [`xpui-gallery`](https://github.com/XPUI-Framework/xpui-gallery) for its seventy board captures, and [`xpui-simulator`](https://github.com/XPUI-Framework/xpui-simulator) for the framebuffer alone.
+the workflows in the repositories that hold goldens upload that directory on failure. [`xpui-embedded-graphics`](../embedded_graphics/) uses it for its seven images, [`xpui-gallery`](https://github.com/XPUI-Framework/xpui-gallery) for its seventy board captures and three typeface captures, and [`xpui-simulator`](https://github.com/XPUI-Framework/xpui-simulator) for the framebuffer alone.